livreQ/livreq.github.io/_pages/about.md

 I got my Ph.D. (dissertation with honor) from Laval University in Mar.
 2024, where I was supervised by Prof. [Mario Marchand](https://scholar.google.ca/citations?user=M792u2sAAAAJ&hl=en).
 Prior to this, I was a senior algorithm engineer at Baidu and Bytedance.
 I obtained my master of science in engineering (diplôme d'ingénière) at [Institut Polytechnique de Paris - Telecom Paris](https://www.telecom-paris.fr/en/home) and my bachelor's from [Chien-Shiung Wu College](https://en.wikipedia.org/wiki/Chien-Shiung_Wu_College), [Southeast University](https://en.wikipedia.org/wiki/Southeast_University) in China.

-## Recruitements
-I am actively seeking self-motivated candidates with strong mathematical backgrounds and programming skills to join the Basic Intelligence Lab (BIL) at Aalto University.
-We currently have multiple fully funded PhD and postdoctoral positions available (with 3000+ euros per month for phd students, 4000+ euros per month for postdocs).
-Competitive candidates can be nominated as ELLIS PhD/Postdoc or directly apply through **[ELLIS (European Laboratory for Learning and Intelligent Systems)](https://ellis.eu/news/ellis-phd-program-call-for-applications-2025)** program.

-Our lab focuses on fundamental challenges in machine learning and artificial intelligence.
-We aim to advance theories, algorithms, and applications of ML and AI.
-The successful candidate will engage in research within one or more of the following areas:
-* Next-generation Gen AI:
-	* Controllable and test-time adaptive generative models.
-	* Reasoning for self-verification.
-	* Theory for compositionality, generation diversity and sampling efficiency.
-    * Applications in domains such as scientific discovery and robotics in collaboration with interdisciplinary partners.
-* Scientific Foundation Models with Human in the Loop.
-* Trustworthy AI: robustness, privacy, security, etc...
-* Transfer Learning in the Context of RL and Generative Models.

-Applicants should hold a relevant Master's degree in Computer Science, Statistics, Electrical Engineering, or related fields.
-Ideal candidates are curious, open-minded, and collaborative.
-Please upload the following documents to this [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSdE-5rMAzPTBXCSUJrP7hCS0aPt7KkufBdVhhEZoajdDn6B6A/viewform?usp=dialog) if you are interested.
-- CV
-- Publication list
-- Degree certificates and academic transcripts
-- Research statement (if applicable)
-- Contact details of at least two referees (or letters of recommendation, if applicable).

 ## Research Goals